TrashCatCait/bios-boot-test/README.md

 So if you encounter a problem during running and you suspect it's a bug or mistake please file a detailed report.
 Describing the bug and anything you did to cause it and the type of media you booted off of.

-But if you suspect that it's an issue related to your BIOS or if I attempt to replicate it but am unable to I'll likely ask for you're hardware setup(Mainly motherboard and BIOS version and the boot media used{usb, HDD, m.2/Sata SSD}) as this could be potential causes if your BIOS maybe operates slightly differently.
+But if you suspect that it's an issue related to your BIOS or if I attempt to replicate it but am unable to I'll likely ask for you're hardware setup(Mainly motherboard and BIOS version and the boot media used{USB Device, {IDE,SATA} HDD, {M.2, SATA} SSD}.
+If it's connected directly to the motherboard or through a PCI device) as this could be potential causes if your BIOS maybe operates slightly differently.

 I will always try to make this runnable across all machines and BIOS but I can't test this or promise this but I will attempt to fix bugs related to different BIOS when they are reported to me.